-- Stormwater capture is desirable where the lowest quality of water is needed to conserve potable water, maintain hydrologic balance, and improve water treatment. - This practice uses natural systems to cleanse and improve water treatment. - Natural storage of early season runoff and other stormwater runoff events is an important element in drought mitigation and maintaining/restoring water quality. - It is important to ensure that captured water returns to streams/other surfaces in in good condition by ensuring BMP's are in place to protect captured water.
+- Stormwater capture is desirable where the lowest quality of water is needed to conserve potable water, maintain hydrologic balance, and improve water treatment. - This practice uses natural systems to cleanse and improve water treatment. - Natural storage of early season runoff and other stormwater runoff events is an important element in drought mitigation and maintaining/restoring water. - It is important to ensure, for water quality benefits, that captured water returns to streams/other surface waters in good condition by ensuring BMPs are in place to protect captured water.